Occupational safety

 Safety sensitivity improvement training using disaster simulation equipment

 We provide a training to enhance employees’ sensitivity to risks inherent to their works through a simulation of potential accidents, such as “being caught or stuck in machines,” that are likely to occur at the Group’s production facilities.
-We expanded the scope of the training to the entire Group since fiscal 2014 and installed the disaster simulation equipment in all of domestic plants and affiliates as well as in 10 major overseas production bases to promote similar training.
-In fiscal 2021, we introduced a VR-based training to improve safety sensitivity.
+We expanded the scope of the training to the entire Group since fiscal 2014 and installed the disaster simulation equipment in all of domestic plants and affiliates as well as in 9 major overseas production bases to promote similar training.

 Thorough implementation of “stop, call, and wait”